James Franco finds his most despicable character in 'True Story'

-PARK CITY, Utah, Jan 25 (Reuters) - Killing an exaggerated version of North Korean leader Kim Jong Un in Sony’s controversial comedy “The Interview” wasn’t a problem for actor James Franco but he found challenges in playing real-life murderer Christian Longo for thriller “True Story.”
+PARK CITY, Utah (Reuters) - Killing an exaggerated version of North Korean leader Kim Jong Un in Sony’s controversial comedy “The Interview” wasn’t a problem for actor James Franco but he found challenges in playing real-life murderer Christian Longo for thriller “True Story.”

 “He’s probably the worst person that I’ve ever played, just because I have such a great family and there’s just something so horrible about killing your kids.
 So I have very little connection to him,” Franco told Reuters.